-Lee Valley Enterprise Board and Macroom Town Council have created this website to promote all aspects of the town of Macroom and the beautiful Lee Valley in which it lies.
+Lee Valley Enterprise Board created this website to promote all aspects of the town of Macroom and the beautiful Lee Valley in which it lies.
 Here you will find information about the business and enterprises of the area, the schools and clubs that provide education and recreation for its people and news of the people themselves in the Lee Valley Outlook pages.

 The scene at Macroom Food Festival 2016 ©Lee Valley Outlook

 International tastes catered for at Macroom Food Festival. ©Lee Valley Outlook

 The sun shone brightly.
 The crowds came in thousands.
 The traders did a steady, at times, hectic, business from 60 stalls.
 There was music, healthy eating advice and demonstrations, a very well organised food forum, fun and food galore for the children.
 Macroom Food Festival 2016 was again a great success.
 Entertainment was on tap from Circus Outside the Box, Aaron the Balloon Man, Face Painters and the Butter Exchange Band.
 This Cork & Kerry Schools cook-off drew more applications than ever before and the six finalists battled it out, cooking at an open air final.
 The overall winners were McEgan College Macroom.
 Runners up were St. Fanahan's College, Mitchelstown.
 Sponsors Nutricia First 1000 Days were on hand to lend their culinary expertise in judging the event and had a very difficult job choosing the winners.

 Food for Thought and Taste.